ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

   http://127.0.0.1:8001/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#/job?namespace=default

-Be mindful that the jobs will disappear once the `Cleaning up` message is displayed by *install_bluecompute.sh*.
+Be mindful that jobs come and go as new charts are getting installed.

 **Notes:**